 Is the ETA a visa?

 The UK ETA is not a visa.
-It’s a type of digital travel authorisation for people who don’t need a visa.
+It’s a digital travel authorisation for people who don’t need a visa.

 Your ETA gives you permission to enter the UK for a short stay, but it doesn’t replace a visa or offer the same rights.
 If you want to work, study long-term, or live in the UK, you’ll still need a visa.